How DEC charities are providing aid as the crisis evolves

 Karim adds: “Donations are very important because they enable us to maintain the structure of humanitarian assistance, so when the there is a ceasefire again, we can provide timely assistance to the people affected in Gaza”

-Without any new deliveries of external supplies, DEC charities are working with local partners to rely wherever possible on the limited goods that are available from local markets, and provide vital cash assistance and psychological support.
+Without new deliveries of external supplies, DEC charities are working with local partners to rely wherever possible on the limited goods that are available from local markets, and provide vital cash assistance and psychological support.
 Their trained medical staff are also supporting as many people as they can, even with medicine supplies running critically low.

 The response in Gaza so far